crs4/bbmri-fp-etl/README.md

 # BBMRI Federated Platform Converter

-This project contains a tool to help source with data of samples in converting them in formats compatible with the BBMRI Federated Platform.
-In particular, it can convert data into FHIR Resources for the [BBMRI Sample Locator](https://samply.github.io/bbmri-fhir-ig/overview.html) and in OMOP for the BCPlatform.
+This project contains a tool to help developers in converting data about samples read from a data source into formats compatible with the [BBMRI Federated Platform](https://www.bbmri-eric.eu/federated-platform/).
+In particular, it can convert data into FHIR Resources for the
+[BBMRI Sample Locator](https://locator.bbmri-eric.eu/) and in OMOP for the [BBMRI Finder](https://finder.bbmri-eric.eu/).

 The utility implements an internal data model compatible with [MIABIS](https://github.com/BBMRI-ERIC/miabis).